 The Primary CCTV System consists of internal and external cameras installed at strategic locations.
 Some of the cameras are fully operational with pan, tilt and zoom facilities; others are fixed cameras, images from which are presented in the same location.
 The Primary CCTV System is fully managed by authorised Security staff from the Control Centre at the Main Campus in Preston.
-There are secondary monitoring stations in the Library, USA, PSC and STFSC, and Sandygate Halls of Residence.
+There are secondary monitoring stations in the Library, USA, PSC and STFSC, Sandygate Halls of Residence and Sandygate Mill.
 These secondary monitoring stations are standalone facilities which enable authorised staff at each location to monitor feeds from cameras situated in those locations.

 The Library CCTV system is managed by the Library Systems Manager.
 Cameras are installed at various locations within the Library, including within individual study rooms.